EHB-TI/dynamicweb-eindwerkstuk-marialine-iselona-mboyo/README.md

 <ul>
   <li>Username: kelly; Password: pass</li>
   <li>Usename: emma; Password: pass</li>
-  <li>Username: dylan; Password: pass</li>
 </ul>
 Or, you could create a new user and then try to Sign in with the one you created.
 After, it's easy and pretty much done.
 All you will have to do is to click on the "Quotes" button.
 And on the quote page, just click on "Next Quote", "Add to profile" or "Profile".
 <br>

 <br>